 - Illinois Super Lawyers: Nancy has been named among the top lawyers in the field of employee benefits/ERISA since 2005.
 She has also been named one of the top 50 women lawyers in Illinois consistently since 2008, and was named among the top 100 lawyers in Illinois in 2017 and 2018.

-- Benchmark Litigation: Nancy was listed in Benchmark Litigation's 2018 "Top 250 Women in Litigation" list, which highlights the nation's leading women who participate in the "most impactful litigation matters in recent history[.]"
+- Benchmark Litigation: Nancy has been recognized as a litigation star since 2019.
+Nancy was also listed in Benchmark Litigation's 2018 "Top 250 Women in Litigation" list, which highlights the nation's leading women who participate in the "most impactful litigation matters in recent history[.]"

 Nancy’s reputation as a leader in ERISA litigation has earned her recognition as a top employment lawyer in the following additional publications:

 - Expert Guides' 2016 Guide to Women in Business Law